salindersidhu/food-mcp-server/README.md

 ## Overview

-A FastAPI-based MCP server that exposes endpoints for searching meals, fetching meal details, categories, and regional dishes using TheMealDB API.
+A FastAPI-based MCP server that exposes endpoints for searching meals, fetching meal details, categories, regional dishes and nutritional information.
+It combines recipe data from TheMealDB with comprehensive nutritional information from the USDA Food Data Central database, allowing you to explore dishes while understanding their nutritional content.
 Built using Python and other open source technologies.

 <p float="left">
     <img src="https://hub.docker.com/api/media/repos_logo/v1/library%2Fpython?type=logo" height="150" width="150">